Create your very own slime creations for kids with loose parts. These slime ideas are sure to be a crowd pleaser!

 Ask your kids to take the slime with their hands, stretch it and knead it well.

-Pro tip: In order to keep the slime contained, it is key to always keep the tray under the slime!
+Pro tip: In order to keep the slime contained, it is key to always keep the slime on the tray! - Create your slime creations

 Once the slime is all nice and stretchy, set out your loose parts buffet.
-Make sure each kid has a plastic tray in front of them to create their creatures on.
+Make sure each kid has a plastic tray in front of them to make their creatures on.

 Before the kids start making their slime creations it’s fun to talk about magic creatures.
 Or you might pair this activity with a book about monsters to get them inspired.